-This lining has different names depending on where it is in the body.
+The mesothelium has different names depending on where it is in the body.
 For example:

 In the UK, more than 2,700 people are diagnosed with mesothelioma each year.